ARJ351173/Image_gallery/README.md

 The component is defined in a single file, `ImageGallery.js`.
 The file imports React and PropTypes, and defines the `ImageGallery` component as a functional component.

 The component uses an `images` array to store the list of images, which is then mapped over to render individual image containers.
 Each image container has an `onClick` event handler that calls the `onOpenModal` function when clicked, and an `onKeyDown` event handler that calls the `onOpenModal` function when the Enter key is pressed.

-## License
-This component is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this component, please fork the repository, make your changes, and submit a pull request.